willstall/VideoWebsocketServer/README.md

 ```
 you can check your new ip address with ```ifconfig```
 if your ip is not 10.0.1.1, call ```reboot```

+# Player Setup
+Conneced to the same network as the server.
+1) Navigate to 10.0.1.1:3000 in a web-browser
+2) Alternately, you can place the contents on ```/public/``` on your device and access index.html

+## Brightsign Setup
+Edit the autrun.brs file in a text editor.
+You will need to change the line ```r=CreateObject("roRectangle",0,0,1920,1200)``` so that 1920,1200 match the desired resolution for your brightsign player.

 # Steps to also use the pi as a hotspot w/ bridge
 Here are two guides for setting up a raspberry pi with raspbian as a hotspot.
 I used a combination of these two tutorials to get everything running.